 The monitor will observe and record the status of your network equipment and you will see alerts when failure and warning conditions occur.
 In addition to showing alerts in the Dashboards, you can get Nagios to notify team members by email or SMS.
 Those alerts can be directed to different team members according to source and severity.
 The Dashboard can also be customized, which means that you can give access to different views and controls to different team members.
 The Dashboard widgets include dials, graphs, histograms, and charts that make data easier to view.

 Nagios XI runs on CentOS or Redhat Enterprise Linux version 6 or 7.
 There is a free version of Nagios XI.
 This is capable of monitoring small networks.
 Free Nagios XI is limited to monitoring just seven pieces of equipment.
 The paid version of the system is available in a Standard Edition and a more expensive Enterprise Edition depending on the size of your network.

 Like most of the tools in this list, Cacti uses the SNMP protocol to monitor network devices.
-A great advantage of the SNMP methodology is that it has network discovery built-in.
+A significant advantage of the SNMP methodology is that it has network discovery software built-in.
 This is because all network devices have SNMP agents installed on them, so any monitoring program just has to broadcast a report request on the network to receive notifications from all of the network equipment.
 This enables an initial network device inventory to be compiled.
-The polling process of SNMP is reissued periodically.
-That means that the equipment list is constantly updated.
+The polling process of SNMP is re-issued periodically.
+That means that the equipment list is continuously updated.
 So, if you add or remove a device, those changes get registered in the inventory automatically.

-Cacti is a free, open source system that was created to provide a front end to the data gathering RDDTools.
-So, you need to install both of these systems in order to get network discovery and monitoring.
+Cacti is a free, open-source system that was created to provide a front end to the data gathering RDDTools.
+So, you need to install both of these systems to get network discovery and monitoring.
 The RDDTool system is also open source and free to use.